h5n1xp/CuriOS/ReadMe.md

-The Zip files here are the bootable raw hard disk image (and a VDI for VirtualBox) of the August 11th, 2021 Build of CuriOS...
+The Zip files here are the bootable raw hard disk image (and a VDI for VirtualBox), these builds tend to be reasonabily up to date...

 The command shell currently supports a few commands, type help for a full list.